bfeelin/AutoReport/README.md

 # AutoReport

-This entire macro is used in versions 6.2 and 6.7 of the Aloha point of sales system (likely supported in any version post 5.0, perhaps earlier)
+This entire macro is used in versions 6.2 and 6.7 of the Aloha point of sales system.
+It is used to automate the daily sales and payroll percentage reports for all Famous Amos locations in Jacksonville, FL.

-It exports and prints Aloha reports via command line (reports exported to .csv format) and then searches reports for needed data.
+It is run via hotkey from the Master Sales spreadsheet after End of Day (finalizes the current data - makes it read-only) has been run.
+It exports and prints Aloha reports via command line (reports exported to .csv format) and then searches the .csv files for needed data.
+After doing any necessary math, it will put data in the correct position on the Master sheet and the payroll percentage spreadsheet.
+Finally it will email the reports to the corporate office.

-It is made possible by RPT.EXE supporting input via command line
+It is made possible by RPT.EXE supporting input via command line (likely supported in any version post 5.0, perhaps earlier)

 RPT.EXE uses the following syntax and parameters: